 For an intensive course with an expert tutor, a peer-group of 15 fellow writers (selective applications process), lively participation from our literary agent team, writing workshops and one-to-one tuition, taking place in evenings in Central London, apply to the Curtis Brown Creative 6-month novel-writing course.

 Simon Wroe, author

 Simon Wroe's first novel Chop Chop was shortlisted for the Costa First Novel Award, longlisted for Desmond Elliott Prize and the winner of a Betty Trask Award.
-His second novel, Here Comes Trouble, will be published in April 2017.
+His second novel, Here Comes Trouble, was published in April 2017 and was shortlisted for the Everyman Bollinger Wodehouse prize.
 He writes books and arts reviews for The Economist and features for The Guardian.

 Anna Davis, Director